gvwilson/sensibleadventures/nardica/nardica.md

 Heads turned on nearby ships as Uncle Jack's bellow echoed across the water.

 Ears burning,
-Iffy climbed the three-step ladder onto the deck.
+Iffy climbed the three steps onto the deck.
-Her heart sank again at the mess waiting for her.
+Her heart sank a second time when she saw the mess waiting for her.
-Her uncle had sawed through the frayed ends of the backstay cable.
+Her uncle had undone the screw cuff holding the frayed cable together and cut the two ends back.
-There was no way it would be long enough now to weave back together.
+There wasn't enough left to weave back together, not without shortening the cable by a meter.
-She would have to swap it for one of the forestay cables, which meant an hour at least of winding and unwinding.
+She would have to swap it for one of the forestay cables, which meant an hour at least of unwinding and hauling and---

 Her uncle crossed his arms,
-tapping his wrench against his ribs.
+tapping his wrench against the sea-stained thermal vest that he had worn for as long as Iffy could remember.
 "Well?
-Where've you been?"
+Where at you been?"

 "Groceries,"
 Iffy said sullenly.